-The introduction of the HTML5 specification brought with it a host of new semantic tags, giving more meaning to HTML tags.
-This meant that web designers no longer needed to produce swatches of <div> tags to build their site structure.
+When the HTML5 specification was introduced, it brought with it a host of new semantic tags, which gave more meaning to HTML tags.
+Great news for web designers, who no longer had to produce swatches of <div> tags to build their website structure.

-The basic semantic HTML tags such as <header>, <footer> and <nav> are almost self explanatory.
-But, there are a host of newer HTML tags that web designers need to be using as well.
-Here we pick eight HTML tags that you should be using right now and briefly explain how they should be used.
-Plus, you'll find five HTML tags that need to be replaced immediately if you are still using them.
+While the basic semantic HTML tags like <header>, <footer> and <nav> are self-explanatory, there is a plethora of newer HTML tags that web designers need to be using as well.
+In this post, we round up eight essential HTML tags you need to use, and explain how to do that.
+For balance, we've also picked five tags that need to be banished to the confines of web history.

 The <picture> tag is similar to <img>, the <picture> element provides flexibility by allowing multiple <source> elements for the same resource, which can adapt based on a media query or image type support.
 For example, it can supply WebP images to browsers that support the newer, smaller file size.

 The <datalist> tag provides an autocomplete interface for <input> elements.
 Each list contains a set of <option> elements that have an associated value.
 When linked to an <input> using the “list” attribute, it can provide a drop-down list or even display suggestions as the user types.

 This description list, or <dl> tag, element serves as a container for groups of defined terms.
 Inside, each term (<dt>) and definition (<dd>) are grouped together to form a glossary-like structure.
 While it applies basic formatting by default, semantic HTML benefits screen readers and other automated tools such as crawlers.

 Complex terms or abbreviations often need defining for those that are not familiar.
 A term wrapped in a <dfn> tag will be defined by the text that surrounds it.
 This is an inline element and is designed to be used to highlight definitions in human language.